-The following proposition is \cite[Lemma II.1.3]{Johnstone}. \begin{pro} The family $\{D_a\}_{a\in {L}}$ forms the basis for a topology on $\rm{pt}(\cal{L})$. \end{pro} Thus we can talk of $\rm{pt}(\cal{L})$ as a topological space, endowed with a Zariski-like topology.
-The assigniment $a\rightarrow D_a$ defines a morphism of frames
+The following proposition is \cite[Lemma II.1.3]{Johnstone}. \begin{pro} The family $\{D_a\}_{a\in {L}}$ forms the basis for a topology on $\rm{pt}(\cal{L})$. \end{pro} Thus $\rm{pt}(\cal{L})$ is a topological space, endowed with a Zariski-like topology.
+The assignment $a\rightarrow D_a$ defines a morphism of frames

 \begin{dfn} A frame $\cal{L}$ is called \emph{spatial} if the morphism \eqref{spatial morph} is an isomorphism. \end{dfn}

 A spatial frame is thus canonically associated to a topological space.

 \begin{pro} Let $L$ be a distributive lattice then $\rm{Idl}(L)$ is a spatial frame. \end{pro} \begin{proof} This follows from \cite[Theorem II.3.4 and Proposition II.3.2]{Johnstone}. \end{proof}